Skip to main content

 Why Software Matters for Maryland Nonprofits

 Maryland’s $25,000 solicitation-based audit threshold means the compliance cost of fundraising hits organizations early.
 A development director who has just launched the organization’s first major fundraising campaign needs to know whether crossing $25,000 in solicitations triggers a CPA audit before the campaign closes, not after.
 GrantPipe tracks solicitation totals in real time against state-specific thresholds and surfaces the compliance implications before they become surprises.
-For Baltimore organizations managing multiple federal awards and approaching the Uniform Guidance Single Audit threshold, GrantPipe’s federal expenditure tracking aggregates all awards into a single cumulative total, so the compliance team knows exactly where they stand against the $750,000 trigger at any point in the year.
+For Baltimore organizations managing multiple federal awards and approaching the Uniform Guidance Single Audit threshold, GrantPipe’s federal expenditure tracking aggregates all awards into a single cumulative total, so the compliance team knows exactly where they stand against the $1,000,000 trigger (raised from $750,000 for fiscal years ending September 30, 2025 or later) at any point in the year.

 Maryland has approximately 30,000 registered nonprofit organizations, with roughly 8,000 in Baltimore and 7,000 in the Montgomery County and DC suburbs area.